 Today, you can carry out inspections using your cell phone or iPad, and the information goes right into your software system, alleviating the need to return to the office and enter the information.
 You can even use the built-in cameras on your devices to attach photo documentation to your inspection reports.
 Users of mobile inspection software have reported reducing the time spent on inspections by up to 85 percent.

-When it comes to maintenance, the old confusion of mailing, faxing, or scanning paper orders and invoices has been replaced by a streamlined online system that routes documents to those who need them and stores everything for instant access.
+When it comes to maintenance, the old confusion of mailing, faxing, or scanning paper orders and invoices have been replaced by a streamlined online system that routes documents to those who need them and stores everything for instant access.
 From initial service requests to paying vendors upon job completion, you no longer have to slow your people down with constant paper shuffling.

 Remarkably, many property managers still use off-the-shelf accounting solutions not specifically designed for property management.
 This software rarely integrates with their other software and inevitably results in accounting-related functions that take longer and contain more errors.

 Your property management accounting software should act as part of a seamlessly integrated system that enables you to share data since your accounting functions touch most others.
-The software should handle accounts payable and receivable, naturally, but also bank reconciliations, budgeting and reporting.
+The software should handle accounts payable and receivable, naturally, but also bank reconciliations, budgeting, and reporting.

 Though only covering the basics, this list still serves as a glimpse into the property management functions transformed by the newest software.
 If you still do business the old-fashioned way in any of these areas, you’ll be amazed by the results of systems custom-designed for our industry.